-- "EYS" means Early Years Specialist.
+"EYS" means Early Years Specialist.

-- "HSE" means the Health Services Executive.
+"HSE" means the Health Services Executive.

+"Home Tuition Grant Scheme" means a scheme which provides educational support within the home environment to eligible students who are unable to attend an educational setting.
+Three categories of home tuition are provided under the scheme which are: special educational needs and medical grounds, reasons other than special educational needs and medical grounds and maternity-related absences.
+The Home Tuition Grant Scheme is managed, funded and evaluated by the Department of Education.

-- "INCO" means Inclusion Coordinator.
+"INCO" means Inclusion Coordinator.

-- "LINC" means the Leadership for Inclusion in the Early Years programme.
+"LINC" means the Leadership for Inclusion in the Early Years programme.
 Further information available on: www.lincprogramme.ie.

-- "MIC" means Mary Immaculate Institute.
+"MIC" means Mary Immaculate Institute.

-- "Minister" means the Minister for Children, Equality, Disability, Integration and Youth.
+"Minister" means the Minister for Children, Equality, Disability, Integration and Youth.

-- "NCS" means the National Childcare Scheme.
+"NCS" means the National Childcare Scheme.

-- "NCSE" means National Council for Special Education.
+"NCSE" means National Council for Special Education.

-- "NFQ" means National Framework of Qualifications.
+"NFQ" means National Framework of Qualifications.

-- "Pobal" means the organization appointed by the Minister to administer the various childcare programmes on behalf of the DCEDIY.
+"Pobal" means the organization appointed by the Minister to administer the various childcare programmes on behalf of the DCEDIY.

-- "PPSN" means Personal Public Services Number.
+"PPSN" means Personal Public Services Number.

-- "Registration" means the point at which an approved childcare provider adds a child to the programme via the provider portal.
+"Registration" means the point at which an approved childcare provider adds a child to the programme via the provider portal.

-- "SAC" means School Age Childcare.
+"SAC" means School Age Childcare.

-- "Service" means a Tusla registered ELC or SAC childcare setting.
+"Service" means a Tusla registered ELC or SAC childcare setting.

-- "SOR" means Service Observation Review.
+"SOR" means Service Observation Review.

-- "TCAN" means Tax Clearance Access Number.
+"TCAN" means Tax Clearance Access Number.

-- "TRN" means Tax Registration Number.
+"TRN" means Tax Registration Number.

+""The Rutland Street Pre-school Project" means the 2-year pre-primary programme which caters for children aged between 3-5 years.
+Although not part of Early Start, it was used to pilot many of the approaches later incorporated in the Early Start project.

-- "Tusla" means the Child and Family Agency.
+"Tusla" means the Child and Family Agency.